nextbreakpoint/kubernetes-playground/README.md

 Create a standalone Kubernetes cluster with one master node and two worker nodes using Vagrant and Ansible.

+Learn how to create a private Docker Registry and how to deploy Kafka, Zookeeper and Flink using Helm charts.

 ## Before you start

 Download and install Vagrant.
 I am using version 2.2.3.